integrated-ethics/web/content/labs/data-cleaning.markdown

     Similarly, if there were few veterans at the school, or few non-traditional (older) students, they could be easily recognized.

 2. Regarding missingness for **age**

-    a.
-Fill with the median of the student population
+    1. Fill with the median of the student population

-    Maybe -- this is skewed data, but you could be missing important information -- If the individual was also a vet, you might just go with the median of the vets
+        Maybe – this is skewed data, but you could be missing important information – If the individual was also a vet, you might just go with the median of the vets

-    b.
-Fill with the mean of the student population
+    2. Fill with the mean of the student population

         Bad option as this is skewed data and this individual might not have listed their age because it would be very obvious who they were (could be one of the few older students)

-    c.
-Remove records where age is missing and make a note of this in the data cleaning documentation
+    3. Remove records where age is missing and make a note of this in the data cleaning documentation

-    If your sample size is sufficiently large, you might go with this option -- shouldn't affect other metrics -- there shouldn't be more males than females for example
+        If your sample size is sufficiently large, you might go with this option – shouldn’t affect other metrics – there shouldn’t be more males than females for example

 3. Regarding missingness for **parental college experience**: